macadmins/installapplications/README.md

 - url (any domain, but it should ideally be https://)
 - hash (SHA256)
 - name (define a name for the package, for debug logging and DEPNotify)
+- version of package (to check package receipts)
+- package id (to check for package receipts)

 The following is an example JSON:
 ```json